 Anthony van Dyck

-Rubens's ablest pupil and assistant was Anthony van Dyck, who worked with him on several commissions between 1618 and 1620.
-Compared with Rubens's drawn oeuvre, that of van Dyck is not as varied.
+Rubens’ ablest pupil and assistant was Anthony van Dyck, who worked with him on several commissions between 1618 and 1620.
+Compared with Rubens’ drawn oeuvre, that of Van Dyck is not as varied.
 For instance, he left us no designs for book illustrations or for large decorative schemes, such as tapestries or pictures in monumental series.
-On the other hand, drawing landscapes seems to have been more important for van Dyck than for Rubens.
+On the other hand, drawing landscapes seems to have been more important for Van Dyck than for Rubens.

 Van Dyck’s drawings fall into various categories: compositional sketches and detailed studies for paintings, portraits, and landscape studies and designs for prints.
-In preparing a painting, van Dyck in his early years followed the manner Rubens had introduced in Antwerp.
-He made free compositional drawings in pen and brown ink and wash, such as Christ and the Pharisees (1980.515) or Study of Count Albert of Arenberg (40.91.16).
+In preparing a painting, Van Dyck in his early years followed the manner Rubens had introduced in Antwerp.
+He made free compositional drawings in pen and brown ink and wash, such as Christ and the Pharisees (1980.515) or the study of Count Albert of Arenberg (40.91.16).
 The latter was the initial concept for the lifesize painting at Holkham Hall, Norfolk.
-This stage would be followed by chalk studies from the live model, not in "trois crayons" as are those by Rubens, but in black chalk heightened with white.
+This stage would be followed by chalk studies from the live model, not in trois crayons as are those by Rubens, but in black chalk heightened with white.
 The next stage was a modello drawing.